Iqra Aziz

-Aziz began her acting career in 2014 with Kissey Apna Kahein followed by the 2015 dramas Muqaddas and Mol.
-These earned her the Hum Award for Best Television Sensation.
-Subsequently, she has appeared in notable shows including, Choti Si Zindagi (2016), Qurban (2018), Raqeeb Se and Khuda Aur Muhabbat 3 both (2021).
-Aziz established herself with the 2018 social drama Ranjha Ranjha Kardi which earned her critical praise and Lux Style Award for Best Actress Critics and the comic portrayal of Ajiya Nazakat in Suno Chanda (2018), for which she won the Hum Award for Best Actress Popular and Lux Style Award for Best Actress Popular and Critics.
-This success was followed by a brief hiatus and poorly-received dramas including Mannat Murad (2023) and Burns Road Kay Romeo Juliet (2024).
+Aziz began her acting career in 2014 with an ensemble drama Kissey Apna Kahein followed by Muqaddas and Mol (both 2015).
+These performances earned her the Hum Award for Best Television Sensation.
+Subsequently, she has starred in shows including, the comedy drama Choti Si Zindagi (2016), the romance–dramas Qurban (2018) and Khuda Aur Muhabbat 3 (2021) and established herself with the social dramas Ranjha Ranjha Kardi (2018) and Raqeeb Se (2021) which earned her critical acclaim and Lux Style Award for Best Actress Critics.

+For her portrayal as a girl against marriage in the comedy drama Suno Chanda (2018) and Suno Chanda 2 (2019) she won the Hum Award for Best Actress Popular and Lux Style Award for Best Actress Critics and Popular.
+This success was followed by a brief hiatus and two poorly-received dramas Mannat Murad (2023) and Burns Road Kay Romeo Juliet (2024).
 In addition to acting, she serves as the ambassador of several brands and products.
-Aziz his married to actor and writer Yasir Hussain, with whom she has a son.
+Aziz his married to actor and writer Yasir Hussain, with whom she has two children.

-Early life
+Early life and family

 Aziz was born on 24 November 1997 in Karachi.
 She mentioned in interviews about her mother's struggles being a single parent.
 Iqra finished college while working but eventually left her studies to focus on acting.
 In 2018, she talked about her plans to resume education in the next couple of years.